National Research Development Corporation

 The National Research Development Corporation (NRDC) was a non-departmental government body established by the British Government to transfer technology from the public sector to the private sector.

+The NRDC provided financial support for various development programmes.
+Computing was a key area that the organisation sought to support; amongst others acts, it supported the Ferranti Mark 1, the world's first commercially available electronic general-purpose stored-program digital computer.
+One high-profile application involving NRDC was the development of hovercraft, which was worked on under a contract issued by the organisation to Saunders-Roe.

 History

 The NRDC was established by Attlee's Labour government in 1948 to meet a perceived need at the time to exploit the many products that had been developed during World War II by the Defence Research Establishments.
 It was set up by the Board of Trade under the Development of Inventions Act 1948 and the first managing director was Lord Giffard.

-The NRDC was established in India in 1953 to help develop and promote technologies developed at various national R&D institutions.

-The first commercial size hovercraft, the SR.N1, was built under a contract let by the NRDC to Saunders-Roe in 1958.
+In terms of its day-to-day management, the NRDC operated independently of the British government.

+By 1963, the NRDC was reportedly assessing roughly one thousand inventions annually.
+While several early projects that it supported ultimately proved to be a loss, the NRDC was able to achieve an overall net surplus of nearly £2,300,000 across a 25 year period, while more than half of its individual projects generated a surplus.

 In 1981, the NRDC was combined with the National Enterprise Board ('NEB') to form the British Technology Group ('BTG').